An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Women: 42% of total luxury spending

-The female economy: value, hedonism, and the power of self-investment
+The female economy: Value, hedonism, and the power of self-investment

-| aspect | Women (Gift Givers) | Men (givers) |
+| Aspect | Women (Givers) | Men (Givers) |

 |---|---|---|

-| Primary motivation | Emotional resonance, deepening of the relationship, showing empathy | Status demonstration, signal of commitment, focus on exclusivity |
+| Primary Motivation | Emotional resonance, deepening the relationship, showing empathy | Status demonstration, signaling commitment, focus on exclusivity |

-| Purchase decision | Broad, hedonistic approach, focus on the history of the gift | Goal-oriented, functional, focus on brand and measurable quality |
+| Purchase Decision | Broad, hedonistic approach, focus on the gift's story | Goal-oriented, functional, focus on brand and measurable quality |

-| Dealing with price | Price should not overshadow appreciation; beware of power imbalances. | Price as an indicator of seriousness and willingness to invest |
+| Handling Price | Price must not overshadow appreciation; caution against power imbalance | Price as an indicator of seriousness and willingness to invest |

-| Success criterion | The feeling of having truly understood the recipient | The impressive effect and the material value of the object |
+| Success Criterion | Feeling of having truly understood the recipient | The impressive effect and material value of the object |

 IV.
-Search Strategies: Planning, Research and Decision Making
+Search Strategies: Planning, Research, and Decision-Making

 The typical female strategy: Curated perfection

-This leads to women tending to:
+This leads women to typically:

 - Actively seek advice from salespeople